-- Insertion of calls to doWork().
-The programmer can insert a call of the form perf.doWork(N) anywhere in a step to indicate execution of N application-specific abstract operations e.g., floating-point operations, comparison operations, stencil operations, or any other data structure operations.
+Figure 6: Computation Graph G for example program in Listing 5 operations, comparison operations, stencil operations, or any other data structure operations.
 Multiple calls to perf.doWork() are permitted within the same step.
 They have the effect of adding to the abstract execution time of that step.
 The main advantage of using abstract execution times is that the performance metrics will be the same regardless of which physical machine the HJ program is executed on.
-The main disadvantage is that the abstraction may not be representative of actual performance on a given machine. - Printout of abstract metrics.
+The main disadvantage is that the abstraction may not be representative of actual performance on a given machine.

+- Printout of abstract metrics.
 If an HJlib program is executed with a specified option, abstract metrics are printed at the end of program execution that capture the total number of operations executed (WORK) and the critical path length (CPL) of the CG generated by the program execution.
 The ratio, WORK/CPL is also printed as a measure of ideal parallelism. - Visualization of computation graph.
 A tool called HJ-viz is also provided that enables you to see an image of the computation graph of a program executed with abstract performance metrics.